 Let’s start with the tools, templates, and approaches to gathering your processes.

 You can’t document what you don’t have and you don’t want to reinvent the wheel.
 Therefore, work must occur before you document your process.
 These steps are:

 - Collect process.

 - Validate process.

-Develop Process Documentation Communications Plan
+1. Develop a Process Documentation Communications Plan

 Careful messaging and structured communications are critical to the success and validity of documenting your processes.
 You need everyone on board and providing you with accurate data.